 - For every correct answer, the candidates gets +4 marks

-- There is a negative marking for an incorrect answer.
-Hence, you will get -1 marks for a wrong answer
+- There is negative marking of 1 marks for each incorrect answer

 NEET 2019 Syllabus

 The NTA has mentioned that the exam pattern and syllabus for NEET 2019 will be followed same as last year.
 Furthermore, the syllabus for NEET as specified by NTA consist of the important topics which one must prepare for the test.

 NEET 2019 Syllabus for Biology